rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>(Required) This parameter is used to specify the file name.
-The file name should be set at least once before calling &lsquo;start&rsquo; method, otherwise the &lsquo;start&rsquo; method will update the callback &lsquo;status&rsquo; as &lsquo;error&rsquo;.</p>
+(Required) This parameter is used to specify the file name.
+The file name should be set at least once before calling 'start' method, otherwise the 'start' method will update the callback 'status' as 'error'.
 ####Access